-Your fascia and soffit are important ‘trim components’ that play a crucial part in how your home breathes and functions, especially in relation to the plumbing and gutter system.
-However, many homeowners don’t have a clue what they are or what role they perform.
+Your fascia and soffit are valuable ‘trim components’ that play a crucial part in how your home breathes and functions, especially in relation to the plumbing and gutter system.
+However, many homeowners don’t have much information on what they are or what role they perform.

-If you’ve just had a new roof installed, or you are considering some repair work to your existing roof, it’s useful to have a rudimentary understanding of the terminology used by roofing contractors.
+If you’ve just had a new roof installed, or you are considering some repair projects to your existing roof, it’s useful as a homeowner to have an average understanding of the terms used by roofing contractors.

-Any faults in your soffit and fascia could bring significant problems like moisture damage, curling shingles, wood rot, or pests.
-It would be a huge mistake to ignore or dismiss these components, as they are critical to your home’s proper ventilation.
+Any faults in your soffit and fascia could bring significant problems like moisture damage, curling or cracked shingles, wood rot, or pests.
+It would be a huge issue to ignore or dismiss these components, as they are critical to your home’s proper ventilation.

-Many homeowners in Louisiana come to Hibbard Roofing for fascia and soffit replacement.
+Many homeowners in Louisiana come to Hibbard Roofing for fascia and soffit replacement as their trusted roofers because of our highly rated customer service.
 Today, we’ll quickly run through the basics of what you need to know about these pieces.

-A roof fascia is a vertical board (also known as frieze) that is found directly underneath the roof’s overhang, typically attached to the gutter.
+A roof fascia is a vertical board that is found directly underneath the roof’s rakes and eave, typically behind the drip edge and under the roof shingle.
 Together with the soffit (the horizontal board that connects the walls with the fascia), it encloses the roof’s eaves.

 This function is important for a number of reasons.
-The trusses, rafters, and cavity of the roof are generally made of wood, and the fascia provides a kind of protective shield that stops rain from entering.
-These wooden components will begin to rot if they are wet all the time.
+The trusses, rafters, and cavity of the roof are generally made of wood, and the fascia provides a kind of protective looking shield that stops rain from entering.
+These wooden components will begin to rot the edge of your roof if they are wet all the time.
 Rot can cause the roof to sag, eventually threatening its structural integrity.

 As well as its abundant year-round rainfall, Louisiana has its fair share of pests.
 Birds, bees, wasps, hornets, bats, rats, and termites are eager to call your roof home, and a robust, easily maintained fascia and soffit will restrict their entry and force them to find another spot.
 Finally, the fascia is what secures the roof’s guttering firmly in place.

 The fascia is positioned directly underneath the guttering, so it has a central role in preventing rain from building up in the guttering.
 Any buildup can overflow onto the fascia and cause it to rot.
-That’s why cleaning your guttering on a regular basis is so vital.
+That’s why cleaning your guttering on a regular basis has so much importance.